-When you or a loved one suffers an injury, or you lose a loved one in a bus accident, you need to understand your rights and options to hold the responsible parties accountable.
-You can contact the bus accident lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA today for a free consultation to learn more.
+When you or a loved one suffers an injury or you lose a loved one in a bus accident, you need to understand your rights and options to hold the responsible parties accountable.
+You can contact the bus accident lawyers at Dolman Law Group Accident Injury Lawyers, PA, today for a free consultation to learn more.

 Injuries Suffered in Bus Accidents

 Several factors determine how seriously a bus accident can injure someone.
 One of the first factors is the type of collision—rear end, front end, side—as well as what other vehicle is involved in the accident.
 Speed also plays a role in the extent of injuries.

 Victims traveling in cars or buses can suffer the following types of injuries:

 - Whiplash and other head and neck injuries — Bus passengers are often unaware of an impending collision.
 This often results in their being unprepared for the sudden jolt they experience when another vehicle collides with a bus.
 Whiplash is a common injury; oftentimes, bus passengers do not use safety belts.
 Roadway accidents are one of the most prevalent causes of whiplash injuries, according to the NIH National Institute on Neurological Disorders and Stroke (NINDS).
 Traumatic brain injuries (TBI) and other head and neck injuries can also occur when a victim is in an accident involving a bus.

 - Cuts, scrapes, and other lacerations — In a bus accident case, debris from metal inside the bus, scrapes against the seat frames, or broken glass can injure victims.
 It is important to remember these injuries are not always minor—deep gouges can mean serious blood loss, which can lead to serious infections.